Brisbane's best Japanese feeds

 Wear your stretchy pants friends, you’re going to EAT.

-Greca rests by the river at Howard Smith Wharves, but the trusty kitchen team are always hard at work to add the fine to your Greek dining experience.
-Start with saganaki cheese with honey and oregano before working your way up to grilled pork chop with pistachio and rosemary butter.
+Greca rests by the river at Howard Smith Wharves, but the trusty kitchen team is always hard at work to add the fine to your Greek dining experience.
+Start with saganaki cheese with honey and oregano before working your way up to the incredible lamb shoulder and grilled sardines.
 Better believe you’re ending the night on a sweet note with the perfectly sweet katoumari (smashed filo, walnuts, semolina cream) and another signature spritz!

-The signature restaurant at Brisbane’s historic Greek Club, many a night has been made at Nostimo at The Greek Club.
+The signature restaurant at Brisbane’s historic Greek Club, many a night has been made overlooking Musgrave Park at Nostimo.
 Some of the menu is super authentic (like the chicken or lamb souvlakia sti skara, chargrilled octopus and loukoumades), while some items like the iconic pork belly baklava prove that the Greeks are continuing to innovate!

 If you haven’t dug into an oversized feta-stuffed mushroom or wrapped your mouth around a lamb yiros from Little Greek Taverna have you even eaten out in Brisbane?
 Known for its authentic flavours, generous portions and cheeky wait staff, Little Greek Taverna is a West End treasure.
 Add BYO wine and beer and you’ve got yourself a night to remember.